OpenDataology/website/content/en/docs/external-add-ons/feature-store/overview.md

 Use [Feast](http://feast.dev/) for defining, managing, discovering, validating, and serving features to your models during training and inference.

-This page introduces feature store concepts as well as Feast as a component of Kubeflow.
+This page introduces feature store concepts as well as Feast as a component of OpenDataology.

 ## Introduction to feature stores